mattiaTagliente/paperdown/README.md

     ```

 2.  **Configure Download Folder:**
     The first time you run the app, it will prompt you to select a folder where all downloaded papers and BibTeX files will be saved.
 The app will remember this location for future sessions.
-You can change it anytime using the "Change..." button.

 3.  **Select a Search Mode:**
     -   **Standard Search:** Enter a search query or a single DOI to download specific papers.
     -   **Find Relevant Papers:** Enter a research topic, a date range, and the number of review/non-review papers you want.
-The script will find the most relevant ones, download them, and generate a corresponding BibTeX file.

 4.  **Click Search:**
     The output log will show the script's progress in real-time.
-Once finished, a popup will notify you, and you can find all the files in the subfolder created within your chosen download directory.

 ## Acknowledgements

 This project is a heavily modified fork of the original [PyPaperBot by ferru97](https://github.com/ferru97/PyPaperBot).
 It builds upon its solid foundation by adding new features, a graphical interface, and a more robust, multi-source download strategy.